Lubusz Regional Railway

-Lubuska Kolej Regionalna was the first Polish regional railway operator.
+Lubusz Regional Railway (Lubuska Kolej Regionalna) was the first Polish regional railway operator.
 Established in 1991 in Zielona Góra, the company was formally incorporated a year later by order of the Minister of Transport and Marine Economy.
 Its primary purpose was to operate passenger services on unprofitable railway lines abandoned by the Polish State Railways.

 Operations began in 1993 using rolling stock imported from Denmark.
 Although there were plans to expand into freight transport, financial difficulties led to the company's closure in 1994.
 The liquidation process continued for the next three years.

 History

 Origins

 At the beginning of the 1990s, the Polish railway network faced a budget deficit, leading to the elimination of unprofitable passenger routes.
 On 14 May 1991, the Council of Ministers passed Resolution No. 70, listing sections of the Polish State Railways network scheduled for full closure on 1 July.
 On 10 July 1991, Polish State Railways' General Director, Aleksander Janiszewski, sent a letter to provincial governors informing them of these closures.
 He also proposed transferring the abandoned railway lines to alternative operators – private companies, industrial enterprises, or non-public railways – although the specifics of asset ownership transfer were not defined.

 In the Zielona Góra Voivodeship, 20 railway sections with a total length of 470 km were marked for closure, which would have left large parts of the region without rail connections.
 In response, on 19 July 1991, Deputy Voivode T. Bobiecki met with local government representatives and Zdzisław Wolny, the Director of the Zielona Góra Regional Transport Division.
 During the meeting, the idea of establishing a regional railway to operate on the abandoned lines was proposed.
 The Regional Transport Division and the Infrastructure Department of the Voivodeship Office were tasked with conducting a technical and economic feasibility study for the project.

 To explore the concept of regional railways, Zielona Góra officials examined Denmark's system.
 Danish representatives expressed interest in cooperation and offered assistance.
 Negotiations led to the opportunity to purchase 10 diesel multiple units from DSB.
 The final deal, approved by the Danish parliament, allowed the Polish side to acquire 10 powered railcars, 29 passenger coaches, and 40 spare parts wagons for 47,000 Danish kroner (equivalent to 1.5 billion old PLN).